JNPRAutomate/JNPRAutomateDemo-Class/docs/installingsoftware.md

 To run the lab you need a few applications loaded on your laptop.

-These tools are Vagrant and Virtual Box.
+These tools are Vagrant and VirtualBox.
 This tool set is very commonly used in a development environment.
 It makes common tasks such as bringing up a VM, provisioning it, and building multi-box topologies a breeze.

 Vagrant
 =======